 It’s important to not solely rely on prescription medications as the magic cure, but to create a treatment plan that encompasses artificial tears, eyelid hygiene, nutrition and lifestyle.

 Procedures used in dry eye treatment

 While in-office procedures could be a good option, there are two issues with them.
 One, the lack of price predictability and transparency for these procedures is frustrating for patients.
-Many of these procedures are paid out-of-pocket by the patient, and prices can range from $500 to $1500 depending on where you are in the country.
+Patients typically pay for these procedures out-of-pocket and prices can range from $500 to $1500 depending on where you live.